-Admissions to the Bachelor’s animation competition are open to students who have completed their final year of high school or who hold a Baccalaureate, regardless of their high school diploma.
+Admissions to the Animation entrance exam Year 1 to 3 are open to students who are in their final year of high school or who hold a high school diploma.

-The competition consists of a general and specialized culture test, three creativity tests and an oral motivation test where the candidate supports his/her file with the help of his/her portfolio.
-The deadline for registering for the competition is midnight on February 9, 2022.
-An official invitation will be sent to you at the latest 8 days before the competition.
-The results of the competition will be sent by e-mail on March 15, 2022.
+The entrance exam consists of a general and specialised culture test, three creativity tests and an oral motivation test where the candidate supports their portfolio.
+The deadline for registration for the competition is midnight on 05 April 2023.
+An invitation is sent by e-mail a few days before the date of the tests.
+The results of the competition will be communicated within 3 weeks.

 If your application is accepted, you will have to fill in your registration form within the time limit announced in the email (about two weeks), otherwise your place will be offered to a candidate placed on the waiting list.

 ➔ Thursday, 20 April 2023 (remote)

 The motivational interview will be conducted remotely, at a later date than the written tests.
 You will be contacted again when the invitation is sent to define a date together.

 CONTENT OF THE ENTRANCE EXAM